11 Easy Tips To Stay Healthy When Traveling

 Washing your hands regularly, especially before you eat, is one of the most effective ways to prevent the spread of illness.
 It’s something everyone can do easily and without much expense.

-When you are out and about and soap and water aren’t available, use that bottle of anti-bacterial gel you brought along.
+When you are out and about and soap and water aren’t available, use that bottle of hand sanitizer you brought along.

-And while you’re at it, use one of your wipes to wipe down your utensils; you don’t know where they’ve been.
+While you’re at it, use one of your antibacterial wipes to wipe down your utensils; you never know where they’ve been.

-In addition to washing your hands, you also need to take care of your oral hygiene.
+In addition to washing your hands, you should also take care of your oral hygiene.
 Brush your teeth regularly and use mouthwash.

 5. Get Good Sleep